Overview

 • Reproductive health is an important topic and should be a shared decision-making process between SLE patients and providers.
 We are currently working on implementing reproductive health counseling during patient visits.

-• Patient-reported outcome surveys are completed at every visit to help clinicians better understand the patient's perceived health status and empower the patient in their health care process.
+• Patient-reported outcome surveys are completed at every visit to help clinicians better understand the patient's perceived health status and empower them in their healthcare process.

 For more information, please contact Jun Chu (Jun.Chu2@nih.gov).